 Do I Have Any Options if I Miss the Deadline?

 Unfortunately, victims have no legal recourse if the statute of limitations passes.
-Other than the aforementioned exceptions, the court won’t allow you to file an extension and bring your case to a judge.
+Other than the aforementioned exceptions, South Carolina courts will almost never allow you to obtain an extension and bring your case to a judge.

 That’s why it’s important to file as soon as possible after you suffer an injury.
 If you’re concerned about missing a deadline, contact a South Carolina personal injury lawyer to help you file on time.

 The consequences of not filing a suit include: